 The default custom menu in WordPress only allows adding a link that leads to a list of posts and pages belonging to a taxonomy (category, tag, etc).
 If you want to list the posts and pages themselves and if you want WordPress to do this automatically for you, then I hope you will find this plugin useful.

 Also works for custom taxonomies and custom post types!

-Enable the plugin and go to Appearance > Menus.
-Create your Custom Menu.
-Add a taxonomy (category/tag/custom) to the menu.
-Next, you can choose if you would like to replace the original link (to a page that lists the items) by the posts and pages themselves.
+Enable the plugin and go to either Appearance > Menus or Appearance > Customize.
+Add a category (or other taxonomy like tag or custom) to the menu.
+Next, you can choose if you would like to replace the category by the posts or pages themselves.

-For each Category or Post Tag item in the menu, you now have the following extra configuration options:
+For each category in your menu, you now have the following extra configuration options:

-- replace the link by a list of posts in the menu y/n;
+- Replace by posts in the category y/n;

-- specify the (maximum) number of posts you want to show for this item (-1 = all, 0 also allowed now);
+- specify the (maximum) number of posts you want to show for this item (1 to 10);

 - specify the title for the menu items.
 For this you can use %post_title, %post_author and other wildcards, see ‘Other Notes > Wildcards’.